-- a) assessments of the candidate's independent research work - b) re-assessments following an appeal due to procedural errors in connection with an examination; cf. Section 5-2 (2) of the Universities and University Colleges Act - c) appeals against a grade; cf. Section 5-3 (4) of the Universities and University Colleges Act
+- a) assessments of the candidate's independent research work - b) re-assessments following an appeal due to procedural errors in connection with an examination; cf. Section 5-2 (2) of the Act relating to universities and university colleges - c) appeals against a grade; cf. Section 5-3 (4) of the Act relating to universities and university colleges.